Malaika M. Eaton

 - Represented clients in breach of contract and Washington State Securities Act claims against health clinic; obtained judgment of over $33 million after arbitration that was confirmed by the court.

-- Represented doctor in retaliation and breach of contract related claims against hospital; obtained an award of $18.2 million in damages and attorney’s fees and costs after a hard fought arbitration, which was confirmed by the King County Superior Court.
+- Represented doctor in retaliation and breach of contract related claims against hospital; obtained an award of $18.2 million in damages and attorney’s fees and costs after a hard fought arbitration, and argued the appeal before the Court of Appeals, which confirmed the award.

 - Represented clients in defending against wage withholding claim; obtained full defense verdict and a fee award after three week jury trial.